Why You Should Buy Bitcoin on Coinbase Pro and not Coinbase

 This is just as easy as using Coinbase, just with more data and charts that you can just ignore if you want.
 In the previous example, you would pay $8718.00 (instead of $8761.38) and the spread between bids and asks is $0.01.
 The quoted fee is $2.50, which is 0.50%.
 Cheaper than 4.5% or 2% and a hell of a lot more transparent.
 On both platforms, all you need to do is fund the account, choose buy/sell, and specify an investment amount.
 Now if Bitcoin goes up 10% and you sell, Coinbase has taken 10% of your profits instead of 90%.
 Better, but still not ideal.

-Fees matter and price can vary.
+The main difference between Coinbase and Coinbase Pro is price.
+All trades are executed in the same place and your Bitcoin is stored with the same reputable custodian.
+While the order entry interfaces might look different, the main inputs are the same.
+The biggest difference comes down to fees, with Coinbase Pro being significantly cheaper than Coinbase.
 It's really easy to get a better deal with just a little research and effort.
 Most traders, even novices, will be much better off trading on Coinbase Pro and avoiding high fees.
-As traders become more comfortable, they should consider opening up multiple exchange accounts so that they can source the best liquidity at an point.
-Or at the very least have a backup for busy days in case one exchange becomes unavailable or has system issues.
+As traders become more comfortable, they should consider opening up multiple exchange accounts so that they can source the best liquidity at any point.